suabochica/javascript-es6-course/notes/s06-budgety.md

 Adding a New Item to the UI
 ---------------------------

 Finally, we will start to add changes in the UI.
-To get changes in the UI you can follow three steps:
+To get changes in UI you can follow three steps:

 1. Set a markup placeholder that allows us to simulate the dynamic elements in a static version.
 2. Add tokens (like *%*) to our dynamics properties.
 Then replace these parts of strings with actual data.